Welcome to the Watermead Apostolate

 We continue on this page with those who have helped in the shop and day-

 THE WATERMEAD CENTRE On Tuesdays meet . . . . .

 Barbara (in yellow) looks after the packing and distribution of orders and is responsible for keeping our publishing stock up-

-Lynn (in blue) joined the team at St. Joseph's in 2005, helping in the shop and offering her own creative inspirations.
-When the Catholic Herald produced a feature on us, Sheila wrote offering poems and Lynn used her paintings to illustrate these in the form of laminated posters call "Wordscapes".
-She produces several of the cards, including a series dedicated to "Frankie" the mascot of the first St. Joseph's Children's website.
+Lynn (in blue) came to us in 2005 offering her own creative inspirations.
+She helped in the shop for a while and when the Catholic Herald produced a feature on us, Sheila wrote offering poems and Lynn used some of her paintings to illustrate these in the form of laminated posters call "Wordscapes".
+Whilst with us Lynn also produced a series of cards which were sold to support the Mother of Peace community -

 On Wednesdays and Thursdays meet Doreen, Alison, David . . . and at the weekend meet . . . .

 Theresa (in green) is also involved with Watermead through the charity "Let the Children Live".
 When we first came to St Joseph's we introduced the people to Father Peter and his mission with children on the streets of Medellin, Colombia, and Theresa was so moved that she immediately volunteered to be the parish support organiser.
 Over the years she has also arranged the packing and national distribution of the LTCL Christmas cards from St Joseph's parish.

 Paula (in brown) joined the team of volunteers who look after the shop in 2007 -